Electrical Engineering (EE)

 Offered Spring

-This course covers the application of unmanned aircraft systems (UAS) to satisfy real-world scientific research or public service missions.
-Students will analyze mission requirements and recommend appropriate UAS vehicles, subsystems, sensors and data analysis tools needed to accomplish a specified mission.
-Students will design the UAS package, conduct a representative UAS mission, produce required data products and present their mission results to the user.
-Emphasis is on mission planning considerations, UAS/sensor capabilities, flight planning and data collection requirements.
+Covers application of unmanned aircraft systems (UAS) to satisfy scientific research or public service missions.
+Students analyze mission requirements and recommend appropriate UAS vehicles, subsystems, sensors and data analysis tools to accomplish a specified mission.
+Students design mission profiles, conduct representative missions, produce required data products and present mission results.

 Prerequisites: Graduate standing.